abdlla3amer/Bikeshare-Data-Analysis/README.md

 - Most common month
 - Most common day of week.
 - Most common hour of day.<br>

 2- Popular stations and trip:
 - Most common start station.
 - Most common end station.
 - Most frequent combination of start station and end station.<br>

 3- Trip duration:
 - Total travel time.
 - Average travel time.<br>

 4- User info:
 - Counts of each user type.
 - Counts of each gender (only available for NYC and Chicago).
-- Earliest, most recent, most common year of birth (only available for NYC and Chicago).<br>
+- Earliest, most recent, most common year of birth (only available for NYC and Chicago).

 #### C- Exceptions handling